JoshuaSimon/University-Projects/README.md

 ## Contents
 * R implementation of regression estimation.
 * A small collection of mathematical formulas for the prospective statistician (Tex, PDF).
+* Examples for simulations in Bayesian Statistics.